pyrddlgym-project/pyRDDLGym/docs/start.rst

    ``make()`` returns an object of type ``RDDLEnv``, which is also a ``gymnasium.Env``, and can thus be used in most workflows where gym or gymnasium environments are required.

+Writing new domains and instances is as easy as writing a few lines of text in a mathematical fashion!
+The complete and up-to-date syntax of the RDDL language is described here: :ref:`rddl-description`.

 Policies
 ----------------------------